LocalGovDigital/localgovdigital.github.io/membership/disciplinary-procedure.md

 If following the disciplinary meeting it is decided to take action, one of the sanctions below may be applied.

 #### Stage 1 – Written Warning

 If conduct does not meet acceptable standards the member will normally be given a written warning by his/her supervisor/line manager.
 S/he will be advised of the reason for the warning, that it is the first stage of the disciplinary procedure and of their right of appeal.
-A copy of this written warning detailing the complaint; the change in behaviour required; and dates for review will be kept in the member’s personal file but will be disregarded for disciplinary purposes after a specified period.
+A copy of this written warning detailing the complaint; the change in behaviour required; and dates for review will be kept in the member's personal file but will be disregarded for disciplinary purposes after a specified period.

 The member should be informed in writing of any decision on whether disciplinary action is appropriate and how long the penalty will last, the improvement expected, the time period for improvement, and the procedure and time limits for appeal.